What You’ll Find Here?

 How To Cook Tortang Talong

-Heat cooking oil in a pan over medium heat.
-Once hot, carefully place the eggplants in the pan and fry them for about two minutes on each side, or until they turn golden brown and crispy.
+Heat some oil in a pan over medium heat.
+Fry each eggplant for about two minutes per side, or until the outside turns golden brown and crispy.

 Can You Cook Tortang Talong Without Grilling?